SDC-2207-Group3/rfp2207-fec/README.md

 <a name="general-info"></a>
 ### General Info
-This front end capstone project is a modernized e-commerce site that ...
+This front end capstone project is a modernized e-commerce site that allows users to view and interact with products

 <a name="demo"></a>